Ngwaabanjong/bitbucket-iac/README.md

             - terraform apply -auto-approve
 ```

-## 3 - Configure credentials
+## 3 - Enable pipeline
-- On the repository -> settings -> pipelines
+- On the repository -> settings -> pipelines.
-- On the settings enable pipelines settings
+- On the settings enable pipelines settings.
-- On the same pipelines -> environment variables
+- If it's already enabled your pipeline will run ones code is push/commit.

 ## Delete resources
 ```